Can You Put Vinegar in a Steam Mop?

 Wagner Steam Cleaners

-Wagner make a versatile steamer with an included wallpaper attachment, that’s affordable to buy.
+Wagner makes a versatile steamer with an included affordable wallpaper attachment.

 Only use distilled water, mineral build-up from tap water can shorten the life of the steamer.